REPORTER REELS

 SUMMER 2023 REPORTER REEL

-Previously, he worked as a Weekend Anchor and Multi-Skilled Journalist at WQAD in Moline, Ill., covering important stories in the Quad Cities on the Illinois-Iowa border, including the historic 2019 Mississippi River flooding in Davenport and surrounding cities, the 2020 presidential campaign and Iowa Caucuses, and the summer 2020 derecho wind storm and following days of power outages.
+Previously, he worked as a Weekend Anchor and Multi-Skilled Journalist at WQAD in Moline, Ill., covering important stories in the Quad Cities on the Illinois-Iowa border, including the historic 2019 Mississippi River flooding in Davenport and surrounding cities, the 2020 presidential campaign and Iowa Caucuses, and the summer 2020 derecho windstorm and following days of power outages.

 Luke grew up in Chenoa, Ill., and is a 2009 graduate of the University of Illinois at Urbana-Champaign, where he earned a degree in broadcast journalism.

-He covered such stories as the 2014 Sewol ferry disaster, the 2016-17 mass democratic protests and impeachment of former South Korean President Park Geun-hye, and the historic 2018 inter-Korean meeting between North Korean dictator Kim Jong-un and South Korean President Moon Jae-in.
+In Korea, he covered such stories as the 2014 Sewol ferry disaster, the 2016-17 mass democratic protests and impeachment of former South Korean President Park Geun-hye, and the historic 2018 inter-Korean meeting between North Korean dictator Kim Jong-un and South Korean President Moon Jae-in.